 - The parent refusing to comply

-- Legal issues that make it impossible for one to make necessary decisions on behalf of one’s parent
+- Legal issues that make it impossible for the character to make necessary decisions on the parent’s behalf

 - Siblings and other relatives who disagree about the proper care for the parent

-- Second-guessing oneself; doubting one’s ability to carry on
+- The character second-guessing themselves; doubting their ability to carry on

 Possible Fallout For the Protagonist if This Goal Is Not Met:

-- The parent sustaining an injury or dying while living on his or her own
+- The parent sustaining an injury or dying while living on their own

-Taking in a parent with whom one has a strained relationship, and the relationship being healed because of the decision.
+Clichés to Avoid: Taking in a parent with whom the character has a strained relationship, and the relationship being healed because of the decision.

 Becca Puglisi is an international speaker, writing coach, and bestselling author of The Emotion Thesaurus and its sequels.
 Her books are available in five languages, are sourced by US universities, and are used by novelists, screenwriters, editors, and psychologists around the world.
 She is passionate about learning and sharing her knowledge with others through her Writers Helping Writers blog and via One Stop For Writers—a powerhouse online library created to help writers elevate their storytelling.